 VMNH Assistant Curator of Recent Invertebrates Dr. Kal Ivanov and VMNH Executive Director Dr. Joe Keiper taught a fall 2017 web-based entomology course for forensic biology majors at Ohio Northern University.
 The semester long course is designed to introduce students to the history, theory, and application of forensic entomology in legal investigations.

 VMNH Executive Director Dr. Joe Keiper led forensic crime scene investigation training at the Ohio Peace Officer Training Academy in July 2017.
 Keiper provided training to 16 police officers, focusing on the forensic use of insects inhabiting decomposing bodies.

 Several VMNH curators were appointed adjunct faculty at James Madison University beginning July 2017.
 Appointees include Dr. Elizabeth Moore, Curator of Archaeology; Dr. Kal Ivanov, Assistant Curator of Recent Invertebrates; Dr. Alex Hastings, Assistant Curator of Paleontology; and Dr. Nancy Moncrief, Curator of Mammalogy.

 Deputy Director appointed to Virginia Fundraising Institute board

-Ryan Barber, VMNH Deputy Director, has been appointed to the board of the Virginia Fundraising Institute (VFRI) for a 2-year term, from 2017 to 2019.
+Ryan Barber, VMNH Deputy Director, was appointed to the board of the Virginia Fundraising Institute (VFRI) for a 2-year term, from 2017 to 2019.
 VFRI is a statewide non-profit organization led by the six Association of Fundraising Professionals (AFP) chapters in Virginia.

 Curator presentations at American Society of Mammalogists conference